starbucksdolcelatte/FittingroomAnywhere/README.md

 # FittingroomAnywahre
-Put on clothes anywhere and check how you look nice!
+Put on clothes anywhere and check how cool you are!
+: A virtual fitting room service for online shopping